Christian Petracca: Early life

 Petracca was born to Elvira and Tony Petracca on 4 January 1996 and is of Italian heritage.
+He and his family lived in the Melbourne suburb of Warrandyte.
 He was recognised as an adept footballer at a young age when he represented Victoria at under-12 level.
-He played his junior football with the Park Orchards Football Club, Warrandyte Football Club and Beverley Hills Football Club.
+He played his junior football with the Park Orchards Sharks, Warrandyte Bloods and Beverley Hills Junior Football Club.
+He also played for his school Whitefriars in the ACC school competition.
 Apart from football, he was talented at most sports he played including cricket, soccer and tennis, but especially basketball.
 His leadership was recognised at a young age when he was named co-captain of the Victorian Primary Schools (VPS) basketball side.
-He featured in the under-16 Victorian basketball side and was selected in the Australian under-17 squad alongside 2014 NBA number-five draft pick and Utah Jazz player, Dante Exum.
+He featured in the under-16 Victorian basketball side and was selected in the Australian under-17 squad alongside 2014 NBA number-five draft pick and Dallas Mavericks player, Dante Exum.
 Basketball was his best sport as a junior; however, he decided to pursue a football career instead at sixteen years of age to stay in Australia and be closer to friends and family.

 Petracca attended Whitefriars College, completing year 12 in 2013 and was named as the captain of their football side in the same year.
 He was a bottom-aged player with the Eastern Ranges in the TAC Cup during 2013 playing as a forward and he finished with 41 goals from 17 matches, including six against the Geelong Falcons in round nine and five in the preliminary final, also against the Geelong Falcons.
 He was named as one of the best players in the 92-point grand final victory against the Dandenong Stingrays, finishing with two goals and twenty-one disposals and ended the season as the Eastern Ranges leading goalkicker whilst also tying for second place in the best and fairest count.
 He received mid-year honours through selection as a bottom-aged player for Vic Metro in the 2013 AFL Under 18 Championships, and played in one match, the opening round match against Queensland where he was named as one of the best players.
 He also played for and captained the Victoria GAA minor (under 18) gaelic football side at the 2013 Australasian Gaelic Games in which he garnered player of the tournament honours.